 Equator Gold provides business consulting and geoscience services.

-The original objective of Equator was to explore for mineral deposits in South Sudan, the geology of which was then almost unknown, and to develop discoveries into mining operations.
+The founding objective of Equator was to explore for mineral deposits in South Sudan, the geology of which was then almost unknown, and to develop discoveries into mining operations.
 Early work was very successful and Equator made a number of promising discoveries of gold and nickel deposits.

-Founded in England in April 2011, Equator Gold underwent a corporate reorganisation in June 2013 and the English companies are now wholly-owned technical services companies of the Group.
-The parent company of the Group is Equator Gold Holdings Limited, incorporated as a public company in Jersey.
-The principal shareholders are Richmond Partners Master Limited and Exploration Capital Partners (a fund of Sprott Asset Management), together with the Group’s founders and their friends and family.
+Equator’s principal shareholders are Richmond Partners Master Limited and Exploration Capital Partners (a fund of Sprott Asset Management), together with the Group’s founders and their friends and family.